Email Warmup

 Pros

-• Warm-up plus spam testing credits baked into the workflow
+• Warm-up plus spam testing credits built into the workflow

 • Straightforward per-mailbox pricing